 We have significantly enhanced the quality and quantity of our capital.
-Since 2009, Tier 1 capital has increased 66 percent and Common Equity Tier 1 capital has tripled.
-Our members currently maintain over \$1 trillion of T1 capital, \$977 billion of which is CET1 capital.
+Since 2009, Tier 1 capital has increased 67 percent and Common Equity Tier 1 capital has tripled.
+Our members currently maintain over \$1 trillion of T1 capital, \$986 billion of which is CET1 capital.

-The share of Tier 1 capital accounted for by Common Equity Tier 1 capital has improved markedly
+Both dollar amounts of capital and capital ratios have improved markedly since 2009 • The share of Tier 1 capital accounted for by Common Equity Tier 1 capital has improved markedly